darrellchill10/CDAproject/README.md

 # MySPIM Simulator
 Code written in C, Created by Darrell Hill and Daniel Cruz for CDA3103.

-A MySPIM assembly code simulator written in C.
+A MySPIM assembly code simulator.

 ## Running the program
 1. Download the repository